 There are many different variations of psoriasis that can affect adults and children in many different ways.

-This is most often seen as red, thick, patches of skin covered with silvery scales.
-You may also experience chnages to finger and toe nails, so that they look pitted, thicker than normal, or can even become loose and fall off.
+Plaque Psoriasis is the most common type of Psoriasis and is characterised by red, thick, patches of skin covered with silvery scales.
+Finger and toe nails, may also appear pitted, thicker than normal, or can even become loose and fall off.

 This type of psoriasis can be associated with chronic plaque psoriasis and is usually localised to palms of the hand and soles of the feet.
 It is characterised by well-defined, red, scaly plaques that are similar to plaques found on other areas of the body.